Welcome to Somatics: A trauma-sensitive approach to movement

 I’ve created a simple video of some Somatic practice on my Instagram if you want to see more.

-Practice with me- The Yoga Hub includes restorative & somatics sessions.
+Want to practice with me!
+The Yoga Hub includes restorative & somatics sessions.

 Get in touch if you have any questions.
 I hope to share this passion with you soon, thanks for reading!